nirmata/custom-scripts/backup-restore/README.md

 This script is used to backup mongodb databases using mongodump.
-To check the integrity of each backup, the dump file is restored to a test database and dbversion and object are validated before specific timestamp.
+To check the integrity of each backup, the dump file is restored to a test database and dbversion and object count are validated between the actual and test database before specific timestamp.
 Make sure to create "/tmp/backup-nirmata" folder on the node where you schedule this script as a crontab.